golioth/developer-training/website/docs/zephyr-training/03_LED/add-led-devicetree.md

 nodes are addressed from C code.

 * **Desired outcome(s)**
-  1. Your board blinks LED2 at 1 Hz (but this time, you mapped that LED!!)
+  1. Your board blinks `LED2` at 1 Hz (but this time, you mapped that LED!!)
 * **Time Estimate:** 15 minutes

 ## Anatomy of an Overlay File

 ### What is an overlay file?

 Zephyr applications can make Devicetree changes using overlay files.
-By default, overlay files are named for the board and stored in a `boards` folder of your app.
+In this part of the training, we'll use board-specific overlays to customize the Devicetree for the board you are using.
+These overlay files are named for the board and stored in the `boards` folder of your app.

 Look inside the `03_LED/boards` folder and you will find overlay files for the boards supported by this training:

-* nrf7002dk_nrf5340_cpuapp.overlay
+* `nrf7002dk_nrf5340_cpuapp.overlay`
-* nrf9160dk_nrf9160_ns.overlay
+* `nrf9160dk_nrf9160_ns.overlay`

 Currently the contents of these files hold meaningless placeholder nodes.
 However, they are valid DT syntax or the app would not build.
 Let's replace